-The Surat Basin and the Southern Bowen Basin contain petroleum and gas (including CSG) operations.
+The Surat Basin and the Southern Bowen Basin contain petroleum and gas (including CSG) and coal mining operations.

 CSG activities occur in the Walloon Coal measures of the Surat Basin and in the Bandana and Cattle Creek formations of the Southern Bowen Basin.
 Conventional petroleum and gas activities are undertaken in a number of Surat and Bowen Basin formations including the Precipice and Showground Sandstones.

-The Surat CMA was declared after consideration of:
+The Surat CMA was declared in 2011 after consideration of: